enebular/docs/en/InfoMotion/InfoMotionTool.md

 #InfoMotion Tool

 In order to create an InfoMotion the infomotion-tool must be installed.
-The infmotion-tool runs locally and allows the developer to test and edit.
+The infomotion-tool allows the developer to runs, test and edit locally.
-Once the InfoMotion is completed then intomotion-tool packages the scripts to be uploaded to enebular.
+Once the InfoMotion is completed intomotion-tool packages the scripts to be uploaded to enebular.

 #Installing infomotion-tool

 ```
 #Installing globally。
 sudo npm install infomotion-tool -g
 ```

 #Commands